elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

     4   IN  PTR google.local.com.

-After you are done, you can check the zone file to make sure it&#8217;s correct:
+After you are done, you can check the zone file to make sure it's correct:

     [root@rhel1 ~]# named-checkzone local.com /var/named/dynamic/local.com.zone
     zone local.com/IN: loaded serial 0